timhaintz/timhaintz.github.io/_posts/2018-05-31-Generating-a-HTML-report-of-your-servers.md

 A screenshot of the report from my test environment is shown below:

 ![HTML Report]({{ "/assets/20180531/HTML-Report.png" | absolute_url }})

+This is a nice visual way of displaying if any of your servers or computers are no longer 'pingable' and may need attention.

 Hope you're having a great day and this is of use.